 Of course, some would argue that the price of membership excludes certain folks from participation which is a valid point.
 We can create scholarship and fellowship programs that will enable people from all walks of life to participate and be represented.

 The Sun can still derive ancillary revenue from advertising, though advertisers will have to be aligned with the values of the organization.
 The City Paper suffered because the advertisers with which they did business chipped away at the credibility of the organization.
-It’s hard to take an outlet seriously when on one hand they’re trying to deliver high quality journalism in the interest of the people, and on the other hand a significant portion of their revenue is derived from businesses like strip clubs and escort services that objectify and often exploit women as well as businesses that appear to contribute to the human trafficking problem in the region.
+It’s hard to take an outlet seriously when on one hand they’re trying to deliver high quality journalism in the interest of the people, and on the other hand a significant portion of their revenue is derived from businesses like strip clubs and escort services that objectify and often exploit women.

 And though many folks don’t want to hear it, we have to kill the print edition.
 The writing is on the wall.
 Print is a drag on the organization.
 It hinders innovation.
 It ties up vital resources that could otherwise be used to find new ways of doing business that might be sustainable.
 We can revisit some sort of print offering once the core model is established and running smoothly.
 But for the time being, stop the presses.